Hardware, Info & Updates

 AirPod Pros

-You can these “renewed” on Amazon, but if i were you, I would just get them from the Apple Store.
+You can get these “renewed” on Amazon, but if i were you, I would just get them from the Apple Store.

 I use the AirPod Pros every day for casual listening.
 I also use them for mixing.